Oracle Java Licensing and Audit FAQ Guide

 Key points for Java 21:

 - Free Use at Launch: Oracle permits free commercial use from the release of Java 21 in 2023.
-Companies can deploy JDK 21 without needing a subscription or paying fees, just like JDK 17 was allowed.
+Companies can deploy JDK 21 without needing a subscription or paying fees, just as they were allowed to do with JDK 17.

-- Updates Included (Initially): Oracle will provide updates and security patches for JDK 21 for free for a certain time.
+- Updates Included (Initially): Oracle will provide free updates and security patches for JDK 21 for a specified period.
 Per Oracle’s roadmap, JDK 21’s NFTC free updates are expected through at least September 2026 (since Oracle typically gives until one year after the next LTS, which might be JDK 25 in 2025).

 - Same Conditions as 17: The NFTC license conditions (can’t redistribute, no guarantees, etc.) apply, but those don’t affect normal use.
 Any Java 21 update Oracle releases up to the cutoff can be used freely.